alex-schneider/mpz/README.md

   space to be efficiently reused, which in most memory pool implementations is either unavailable or quite slow.
-* Constant time for the memory space allocations from the internal memory unless the MPZ needs to grab a new memory space from the OS.
+* Constant time for the memory space allocations from the internal memory unless the MPZ needs to grab a new memory space from the OS via `malloc()`.
 * Constant time for the `free` operations to the internal memory space.
 * Implements simple security checks for `segmentation faults` and `double free` errors.